Helen Thompson, Senior Associate

-Helen Thompson is an Associate in the Clinical Negligence team.
+Helen Thompson is a Senior Associate in the Clinical Negligence team.
 She acts exclusively on behalf of Claimants and also has experience of representing families at inquests.

 Helen has experience of dealing with a wide range of complex and maximum severity medical negligence claims.
 She has particular interest in orthopaedic, gynaecological, surgical, birth injury and brain injury cases.

 Some examples of Helen's recent / notable cases are:

 - £550,000 for a failure to adequately perform an Oxford uni-compartmental knee replacement.

 - £395,000 for a failure to adequately perform an anterior cruciate ligament reconstruction.

 - £270,000 for a failure to adequately treat a displaced fracture of the femur.